TennCare dental benefits are handled by a contracted dental benefits manager. TennCare's current dental benefits manager is DentaQuest.

 Adult Dental Frequently Asked Questions by Members in Nursing Facilities with IME deductions

 Comprehensive dental services are available to children as medically necessary.
 Parents are encouraged to bring their children in to see a dentist for routine care.

 Orthodontic treatment (braces) is provided to children diagnosed with a handicapping malocclusion (go to definition in the Public Necessity Rules).
 Even if your general dentist thinks braces would improve your child's smile, this is considered cosmetic treatment and is not paid for by TennCare.

-Adult pregnant and postpartum members will receive the same benefits and coverage as all adult members, as of January 1, 2023.
-Members will have access to all medically necessary, covered dental benefits.
+Adult pregnant and postpartum members receive the same benefits and coverage as all adult members, as of January 1, 2023.
+Members have access to all medically necessary, covered dental benefits.

 Community Water Fluoridation